 Tucked away in the charming Staffordshire village of Ellastone is The Duncombe Arms – a country pub making a serious impression on the local culinary scene

-The food is the product of young head chef Stuart Langdell who is a firm believer in using locally sourced produce, and he uses it to produce some truly exciting dishes.
-The menu is small but solid with a varied choice of starters, mains and additional sides.
-It does change regularly but you can expect to find dishes like ham & parsley terrine, violet mustard & pickles or homemade Scotch egg and mustard mayo for starters.
+The menu is small but solid with a varied choice of starters, mains, and additional sides.
+It does change regularly but you can expect to find dishes like ham & parsley terrine, violet mustard & pickles or homemade Scotch egg, and mustard mayo for starters.
 Followed by pork belly with creamed mash and green apple puree, fillet steak with triple cooked chips, onion rings and peppercorn sauce or the popular Duncombe Ale haddock & chips, crushed peas and tartare sauce for a main.

 When it comes to puddings, the menu is divine.
 I have to recommend the chocolate delice – served with honeycomb & caramel and a creme fraiche sorbet – if you can possibly fit in it, please do.
 But then raspberry souffle and buttermilk panna cotta also feature so it’s a tough decision to make!
 You’ll pay around £7.50 for a pudding or you can opt for a selection of five cheeses for £10.50.

 And finally, the wine.
 With an extensive list of around 98 in total, you’ll be glad of the knowledgeable staff to give you a guide.
 The Duncombe Arms also uses ‘Coravin’ – a revolutionary wine preservation system – so you can try the best wines by the 125ml glass.
 Please go and try something you wouldn’t normally go for – it’s a great way to sample the perfect accompanying glass with each course you have gone for.